 98 Ave.
 C, b/t 6th & 7th Sts.; +1-212-475-1400

 Our wine bar!
-Located on Avenue C, Lois is an all wine-on-tap bar in which we feature a rotating food menu of snacks and larger dishes made fresh in our pint-sized kitchen.
+Located on Avenue C, Lois is an all wine-on-tap bar serving a rotating menu of snacks and larger dishes made fresh in our pint-sized kitchen.
 The food that we serve in our bar also inspired our new line of specialty food products, Aida.
-Our staff is incredibly friendly and knowledgeable, the patrons are easygoing, and locals mix with visitors to create a lively neighborhood atmosphere.
+Our staff is incredibly friendly and knowledgeable, our patrons are easygoing, and locals mix with visitors to create a lively neighborhood atmosphere.

 Tompkins Square Park